 The program and services of Public Policy and Administration reflect the nature of the discipline of public administration, a mixture of theory and practice.
-The Department offers a professional graduate degree in public administration – Master of Public Administration (MPA) – and is involved in a wide range of consulting services for the public sector through the Public Policy Center.
+The School offers a professional graduate degree in public administration – Master of Public Administration (MPA) – and is involved in a wide range of consulting services for the public sector through the Public Policy Center.
 Recent projects by MPA faculty include: the Idaho Public Policy Survey and the Mountain West Municipal Clerks and Treasurers Institute.

 The Master of Public Administration (MPA) is the most widely recognized educational degree focused on public and nonprofit management.
 Boise State University’s MPA is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
 The mission of the MPA is to prepare pre-service students and in-service professionals for positions of leadership in public service.
 Administrators and other staff members in all levels of government, non-profit organizations and private sector governmental affairs departments take advantage of the general administrative and policy analysis curriculum offered.
 The MPA provides the theoretical and practical dimensions of public management necessary to assist students seeking public service careers.
 Please visit the NASPAA website to view data on accredited Programs.

-- DPPA Data Reporting Charts
+- PPA Data Reporting Charts